 - Cork – Cork flooring is more expensive, but it’s extremely comfortable and visually pleasing.
 It is long lasting and easy to install — it’s commonly sold as snap-together planks for a floating floor installation.
 With this in mind, cork is a great material for DIY flooring, and most types of cork don’t require foam underlayment.
 Additionally, cork flooring is environmentally-friendly since it’s made from natural materials.

 - Vinyl – Vinyl is one of the easiest flooring materials to install.
 If your subfloor is in good shape, there’s a good chance you can install the vinyl right on top, avoiding having to purchase new underlayments.
 Vinyl has a variety of prices, looks, and installation methods, so it will be easy to find one that works best for you.
 If you’re looking for something extremely inexpensive, look for peel-and-stick tile or sheet vinyl.
 Although vinyl flooring can be scratched easily if not properly taken care of, it is comfortable on the feet and easy to clean.
+A more durable and affordable option is to use Epoxy Coatings on your kitchen floor.

 - Laminate – While laminate may not be the most durable flooring option, it’s definitely inexpensive.
 Laminate does hold up against scratches and stains, it is very susceptible to water damage.
 Something like a leaky dishwasher can cause the planks to bulge around the edges, so you’ll have to mindful of water and wet mopping is not a cleaning option.
 Laminate or epoxy coating can easily mimic wood, tile, and stone flooring, without the high price tag.
 Additionally, installation is easy, as long as it’s done carefully, you can also click to see here for more options of epoxy resins.